 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Elephantiasis.
-Coloured X-ray showing the lower leg of a patient with elephantiasis, a condition where the lymph vessels (pink) become blocked.
+Coloured X-ray showing the lower leg of a patient with elephantiasis, a condition where the lymph vessels (red) become blocked.
 The vessels are visible due to the injection of a substance that absorbs X-rays.
 Lymph vessels carry fluid to allow the exchange of water, salts, proteins and other substances between the blood and tissues.
 Blockage causes fluid build-up (oedema), leading to severe swelling.
 The most common cause of elephantiasis is infection with parasitic worms (filariasis), which can affect the limbs, breasts, scrotum or vulva.
-The bones of the lower leg and foot are also seen (pale green).
+The bones of the lower leg and foot are also seen (purple).

 Model release not required.
 Property release not required.